 To their fashionable credit, when Run-DMC burst onto the scene with the self-titled 1984 album Run-DMC, the New York b-boy look (boasting athletic suits and sneakers), was already an established part of their fedora-topped aesthetic.
 The album’s back cover features a photo of Run (right) and DMC (left) dressed in matching red and black Adidas tracksuits with Superstar sneakers.
 Inset photos also show DMC, Run and the late DJ Jam Master J sporting what would quickly become their signature style of felt fedoras, black leather blazers, dark denim jeans and Adidas Superstars.

-It was probably a semi-prescient recognition of their own “superstar” potential that would lead the image conscious rap group pull of a stunt that would forever link them with the German sportswear wear brand.
+It was probably a semi-prescient recognition of their own “superstar” potential that would lead the image conscious rap group to pull of a stunt that would forever link them with the German sportswear wear brand.

 On July 19, 1986, during a legendary performance at Madison Square Garden, the headliners performed the hit song “My Adidas.”
 DJ Jam Master J asked who in the audience of 20,000 had worn their Adidas to the show.
 A company representative was standing backstage at that watershed moment when a tsunami of several thousand Adidas sneakers were hoisted up into the air.